lambertgarrido/spb-cap/docs/_posts/2020-01-12-housingcosts.md

   </tr>
 </table>

 Next, the percent error is calculated for each model.
 As a baseline for comparison, a third model is defined which predicts the sample average, regardless of the feature values.
 Such a model would have a score of 0.
 The average percent error is plotted across survey years for linear ridge, random forest, and baseline model.
-The random forest has the smallest average percent error, except for the years 1987 and 1995 where linear ridge has a smaller average percent error.
-For most survey years, the linear model is better than the baseline model.
-However this is not true for the years 2005, 2009, and 2011.
+The random forest has by far the smallest average percent error.
+For earlier survey years, the linear model performs better than the baseline model.
+For later survey years, the baseline model outperforms the linear model.

 ![average percent error]({{ site.baseurl }}/assets/images/avg_percent_error_all.png "average percent error")